-Here are additional information and updates that may bring better understanding about Zika Virus.
+Here are additional information and updates that may bring a better understanding of Zika Virus.

 1. There are two culprits for spreading Zika Virus: Aedes aegypti and Aedes albopictus